vnt-github/cs238p/lectures/10_create_processes.md

 - exec explanation assumes the very first init process is already created and running.
     - the existing process clones itself with fork() and then for new process calls exec().

-- EXAM QUESTION: how is fork implemented: read about it.
+- **EXAM QUESTION: how is fork implemented: read about it.**
     - it's just copy from memory to other place in memory.
+---
+- allocuvm(): allocate enough pages in the user part of the address space.
+    - mapped pages will be located in the range of available physical memory, and we mapped all these pages into the list of free pages for kalloc() with 2 GB shift.

 ---
 # loaduvm: